DST-NDIAYE/DST-NDIAYE/README.md

-# 👋 Hello, I'm Serigne Bassirou Ndiaye (DST-NDIAYE)
+# 👋 Hello, I'm Serigne Bassirou Ndiaye

 ## 🚀 About Me
 🎓 **Master's Student** in Machine Learning for Data Science (MLSD) at **Université Paris Cité**